freaktechnik/justintv-stream-notifications/help/channels-manager.md

 ## Removing multiple items
 You can select multiple items in the channels or users list with the `Shift` and `Ctrl` key modifiers, as well as using `Ctrl`+`A`.

+## Find a channel or user
+The list of items in a tab can get pretty long.
+Thanks to the manager bieng like a website, you can use Firefox's "Find in Page" function (shortcut: `Ctrl`+`F`) to search in the channels manager.